raffael-daltoe/Benchmarking/README.md

 2. Then, you can choose these options in Makefile:

+    If you want to execute only one program by time, i.e. compile, convert-pin, and trace in only command you can do:
+    ```bash
+    make SRC=example
+    ```

     To compile the code C++ is not necessary to put '.cpp':
     ```bash
     make compile SRC=example